 I have had the great experience of traveling to, and tattooing in, such places as Daytona Bike Week, Laconia Bike Week, and Sturgis Bike Week, and various other independent tattoo conventions.
 I have been to Easyrider Invitational Bike show in Columbus, several times, and this has always been one of my favorite places to visit and tattoo.
 I have had the great honor to be featured in several tattoo magazines.
 One if my greatest achievements as an artist, was to earn the coveted cover of Tattoo Magazine.
 I have won several awards and trophies locally, as well as a Best Tattoo of the Day Award at a Convention in Pittsburg, Kansas.
 I guess you could say I have come a long way from the young man who wanted to use his artistic talent as a career.

 You could say my specialty is what my client wants.
 I do it all big or small, but really enjoy black and gray work.
-Although most of my time is spent doing what I love, tattooing, I do take time to enjoy other things in life, such as motorcycling, restoring my old cars, hunting, fishing, and most of all spending time with my three best friends, my dogs.
+Although most of my time is spent doing what I love, tattooing, I do take time to enjoy other things in life, such as motorcycling, restoring my old cars, hunting, fishing, jewelry making, and most of all spending time with my best friend, my dog.
 I am very blessed to be able to do the things I do, and have a job I take great pride in and enjoy doing.
 Not very many people can say that in this day and age.